3mora2/GoogleMapsPy/README.md

 # GoogleMapsPY

-GoogleMapsPY aim to scrape data from Google Maps without Google API
+GoogleMapsPY aim to scrape data from Google Maps without Google API or Browser

 ## Functions